croquiscom/cormo/README.md

-ORM framework for croquis.com services.
+CORMO is an ORM framework for Node.js.
-Supports MySQL and MongoDB.
+Currently, it supports MySQL and MongoDB.